 In recent years, as student demographics shift and change across the United States, as well as at our partner institutions, we have observed students who struggle to manage the room and board costs that come with a cross-cultural experience.
-Students who typically pay for their tuition with full-time work or minimal loans are forced to reconsider the WCSC when presented with the additional thousands required to cover the living costs of the program.

 A scholarship fund of $100,000 will generate approximately $5,000 a year in urgently-needed financial aid to make the WCSC experience accessible to students who could otherwise not meet the cost of the program.